infinyon/fluvio/doc/INSTALL.md

 > WARNING: `minikube delete` will remove a local cluster and all associated files.
 This may not be desirable in all situations.
 Read the [minikube documentation](https://minikube.sigs.k8s.io/docs/commands/delete/) first to understand any undesired behaviors before running the command.

 After uninstalling and removing old artifacts, attempt to follow the installation guide again.
-If you continue to encounter errors, please open an issue and provide as much information as possible for trouble shooting.
+If you continue to encounter errors, please [open an issue](https://github.com/infinyon/fluvio/issues/new) and provide as much information as possible.

 ## Quick Start